Building a Multi-Region Service Mesh with Kuma/Envoy, Anycast BGP, and mTLS11 min

 - you want to discover the Koyeb serverless experience, you can sign up today.

 - you want to work on a global networking stack and help build a serverless cloud service provider, we're hiring!

 By the way, you can use Koyeb to host web apps and services, Docker containers, APIs, event-driven functions, cron jobs, and more.
 The platform has built-in Docker container deployment and also provides git-driven continuous deployment!

-Don't forget to join us over on Slack!
+Don't forget to join us over on our community platform!